 Sparse arrays, by definition in JXRay, are those that contain 70% or more of null elements.
 You may want to consider allocating arrays with smaller capacity, or changing your code at a higher level to store the same information in a more compact form.

-Bad Primitive Arrays.
 Similarly to suboptimal collections and object arrays, primitive arrays of wrong size, or with likely unused contents, cause memory waste.
-The JXRay Analyzer currently recognizes the following problems with primitive arrays:
+JXRay currently recognizes the following problems with primitive arrays:

-Length 0 arrays typically show up if some code allocates arrays of requested size without checking for zero.
+Length 0 arrays are typically created by code that allocates arrays of requested size without checking for zero.
 Their overhead is defined as the size of the entire array.
 Multiple length 0 arrays can be easily replaced with a singleton array.

 Arrays with a high number of trailing zeroes are, by definition in JXRay, those that have the last 25% or more of elements equal to zero.
 The overhead of such an array is the size, in bytes, of all the trailing zero elements.
-Such arrays are often buffers that have been created too big, and the problem with them may be addressed by reducing the buffer size.
+Such underutilized arrays are often buffers that have been created too big.
+The problem with them may be addressed by reducing initial buffer size.

 Sparse arrays, by definition in JXRay, are those that contain 70% or more of zero elements.
 You may want to consider allocating arrays with smaller capacity, or changing your code at a higher level to store the same information in a more compact form.